Gabriel-S-O/commit-observer/README.md

 # <center>What does this project do?</center>

-It will check (in a list made by you!) wheter each user did <b> Commit to Github</b> today or not!
+It will check (in a list made by you!) if each user did <b> Commit to Github</b> today or not!

-Then, it shall print a message formatted to Discord Bots/Webhooks tagging each person in the list, informing if they did or didn't commit today
+Then, it shall print a message formatted to Discord Bots/Webhooks tagging each person in the list, informing whether they did or didn't commit today.

 >Currently using [Pipedream](https://pipedream.com) to trigger this code everyday and send the message to a Discord server using a webhook